 More from Rick About Iran

 Our Iran TV program has inspired many people to ask how they too can travel in Iran.
 In spite of many requests, I am not interested in organizing tours to Iran myself.
 There are already plenty of fine, well-established companies that do that.
 Each work with Iranian ground operators and have a different style.
 With this page I let other tour organizers connect with our travelers.

 For more information, the most comprehensive and up to date book for learning about Iran from a traveler's point of view is the excellent Lonely Planet Iran.
 The US Department of State also has a travel warning page that lays out the US government's official position on travel to Iran.

 We hope this is helpful for people inspired to see Iran for themselves.

 This Seattle-based company, who was helpful to Rick in planning his shoot, has led several annual Iran tours for years.

 Distant Horizons, pioneers in travel to Iran since 1997, offer a scholar-led program through this country of soaring minarets.

-Far Horizons has been in business since 1983 and has been sending groups to Iran since 1999.
-Take a look at their 17 day tour.
+Far Horizons, in business since 1983, has been sending groups to Iran since 1999, and offers a 17-day tour.

-Incredible Iran is an active member of Gardeshgaran Group, an award winning travel agency and tourism academy based in Shiraz, Iran.
+Incredible Iran is part of Gardeshgaran Group, an award-winning travel agency and tourism academy based in Shiraz, Iran.
 They have been operating tours directly since 1997.
 Incredible Iran bill themselves as a "one-stop shop for everything you may need in order to visit Iran."

 With more than 20 years of experience, Seattle-based MIR Corporation offers creative small group tours and handcrafted private journeys to Iran and throughout central Asia.